AlexStahlman/bunrui-kanji/README.md

 ## Running it

 No install needed.
-Just open `nihongo-quiz.html` directly in a browser, or serve the folder with any static file server:
+Just click here!

 ## Tech